 The department also offers electives that, in addition to providing the opportunity to take courses in areas of study beyond the required curriculum, reflect some of the scholarly and research efforts of the faculty.
 Examples of recently offered electives are Introduction to Oceanography, Introduction to Astronomy and the Solar System, Observational Astronomy and Techniques, Fundamentals of Nuclear Physics and Engineering, Introduction to JAVA Programming and Cryptography, and Introduction to Python and Artificial Intelligence.
 Interested students can also complete a concentration in a particular area of study by taking a three-course sequence of related electives.
-M&S concentrations include Applied Mathematics, Astronomy, Marine Science, and Nuclear Engineering.
+M&S concentrations include Applied Mathematics, Astronomy, Marine Science, and Nuclear Science.
+Interdepartmental concentrations include Cyber Defense and Nuclear Engineering.

-DEPARTMENT HEAD Mark J. Hogan (1999)
+Mark J. Hogan (1999)

+Professor

-(Physics) Professor B.S., Haverford College M.S., Ph.D., National University of Singapore
+B.S., Haverford College

+M.S., Ph.D., National University of Singapore